mirumee/ariadne-website/website/server_versioned_docs/version-0.18/aws-lambda.md

 ---
-id: version-0.18-aws-lambda
+id: aws-lambda
 title: AWS lambda
-original_id: aws-lambda
 ---

 Multiple ways to implement an AWS Lambda function for GraphQL using Ariadne exist.

-This document presents selected few of those, but it's aim is not to be an __exhaustive__ list of all approaches to using Ariadne on the AWS Lambda.
+This document presents selected few of those, but it's aim is not to be an **exhaustive** list of all approaches to using Ariadne on the AWS Lambda.

 ## Deploying ASGI application with Mangum